Gloucester (constituency)

 Gloucester (/ˈɡlɒstər/ GLOST-ər) is a constituency centred on the cathedral city and county town of the same name, represented in the House of Commons of the UK by Alex McIntyre of the Labour Party.

 Constituency profile

-The seat covers most of Gloucester and its neighbouring suburbs of Quedgeley and Hucclecote.
-Residents' incomes and wealth are around average for the UK.
+The Gloucester constituency is located in Gloucestershire and covers most of the city of Gloucester, excluding some eastern and northern suburbs.
+Gloucester is a historic cathedral city which was founded in the Roman era.
+The city has a history of aerospace manufacturing as the site of the Gloster Aircraft Company.
+The constituency has average levels of deprivation, with some deprived areas in the city centre and in Barton and Tredworth, and some affluent suburbs like Abbeydale and Abbeymead, Hucclecote and Quedgeley.
+The average house price is low compared to the rest of the country.

+In general, residents are young and have low levels of education and professional employment.
+Household incomes are similar to the national average.
+White people made up 84% of the population at the 2021 census, a similar proportion to the country as a whole.
+Political representation in the city is mixed; at the city council, the city centre and Hucclecote elected Liberal Democrats, other suburbs elected Conservatives, and Labour Party councillors were elected in the more deprived areas east of the city centre.
+At the county council, which held elections more recently, the city's southern suburbs elected Reform UK representatives.
+An estimated 59% of voters in the constituency supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 History

 A borough of Gloucester was established by 1295 that returned two burgesses as Members of Parliament to the House of Commons.
 Its population meant this was a situation not leading to an outright rotten borough identified for abolition under the Reform Act 1832 however on more fair (far more equal representation) national changes in 1885, representation was reduced to one member under the Redistribution of Seats Act 1885.

 Since 1979 Gloucester has been a bellwether constituency by passing between representatives of the two largest parties in the same way as the government.
 After nearly three decades as a Conservative seat, it was held by Labour from 1997 to 2010 before returning to a Conservative on a swing of 8.9%.
 Labour recaptured the seat once again at the 2024 general election.